Nintendo Switch V1/V2/OLED versus the Nintendo Switch 2, ROG Xbox Ally or Steam Deck: The Console Upgrade Myth (Part 2)

 consoles.
 However, the primary console (the account used to buy the game is set

-as primary) can access digital games even offline, while the secondary consoles
+as primary) can access digital games even when offline, while the secondary

-need to be online to play the game.
+consoles need to be online to play.
 Nintendo intends to ensure the secondary

 console cannot play the game if the primary console is using it.